pravrc/wildfireDetection/README.md

 # Early Wildfire Detection from Images

-A project for detection and classification of wildfire images
+A project for detection and classification of wildfire from images

 This project has two repositories.
 One for classification and one for wildfire detection using bounding boxes.
-Fire detection for yolov3 is using the forked version of https://github.com/experiencor/keras-yolo3 along with some modifications
+Fire detection using yolov3 is from the forked version of https://github.com/experiencor/keras-yolo3 along with some modifications

 ---
-## Setup and Installation:
+## SETUP

 ### Prerequisites:
 Python3